 54% will give the same as last year

-• New Year’s Eve at home: A majority of parents surveyed are going to stay home with their family this New Year’s Eve (68%), an additional 21% will stay home with a group of family/friends or attend a party at someone else’s home.
+12% will give less. - New Year’s Eve at home: A majority of parents surveyed are going to stay home with their family this New Year’s Eve (68%), an additional 21% will stay home with a group of family/friends or attend a party at someone else’s home.

-• Many parents will have to pull double-duty when schools close for holiday break (some are already closed at least until January).
+Only 6% are planning a night out on the town and only 8% say they’ll hire a sitter. - Many parents will have to pull double-duty when schools close for holiday break (some are already closed at least until January).
 When asked what their employers could do to better support them during the holiday season when they’re kids are off of school, respondents said:

 24% Flexible hours